-Everyone loves nice bright white teeth.
-But before you begin you should look into how to stop pain after teeth whitening.
+Everyone loves nice, bright white teeth.
+But before you begin, you should look into how to stop pain after teeth whitening.
 What to do for pain after teeth whitening can be a combination of things.
 There are many ways to adjust to tooth whitening pain.
 So, let’s take a look at some of the ways to care for your teeth after a teeth whitening experience.

 What causes teeth pain after whitening?

-Whether you used a teeth whitening kit, DIY teeth whitening kit or did this professionally, there are countless ways to get your teeth whiter.
-This means there are many reasons for tooth sensitivity.
+Whether you used a teeth whitening kit, DIY teeth whitening kit, or did this professionally, there are countless ways to get your teeth whiter.
+This means there are many reasons for post teeth whitening pain.
 However, the sensitivity can be more intense in the first couple of days.
 This is because the solutions typically absorb through the enamel.
-These solutions oftentimes contain chemicals and bleaching agents that are responsible for the whitening process.
-However, that means that your tooth nerves have been exposed to them as well.
-The enamel is there to protect the roots and nerves of the tooth.
-But, during whitening, your teeth’s nerves are exposed to things they aren’t used to.

-What to do for pain after teeth whitening
+What to do for pain after teeth whitening?

 Foods to Avoid